karask/python-bitcoin-utils/README.rst

 * For schnorr, bech32[m], ripemd160 the python Bitcoin Core reference implementations are used.
 * For making calls to a Bitcoin node a simple node proxy object exists, which wraps the python-bitcoinrpc library.
 * For Hierarchical Deterministic keys we wrap the python hdwallet library.
 For now we wrap only some very basic functionality to acquire a PrivateKey object that is used throughtout the library.
+* Automatic '00' byte handling for non-witness inputs is available but disabled by default.
+When enabled, this feature automatically adds the required '00' byte for empty non-witness inputs in segwit transactions.
+You can enable this feature by calling `bitcoinutils.setup.set_auto_add_zero_byte(True)`.

 Installation